 Have a Park Play Date

-Arrange to meet another mom (or a few) and their kids at the park.
+Arrange to meet another mom (or a few) and their kids at the local park somewhere.
 Keep it low key and just bring a snack, or make it more elaborate and bring a picnic lunch.

 Many cities and towns have fishing ponds specifically geared towards kids.
 Depending on where you live, you may have to find a lake or river nearby to do your fishing.
 If you don’t have fishing gear, kids’ poles are around $10 a piece and worms make for inexpensive bait.